 Texas workers’ compensation providers include private insurance carriers and the state fund, The Texas Mutual Insurance Company.
 One of the most important things to consider when choosing a provider is the price for your industry.
 Not every provider is the “best priced” for every type of risk.
 Some workers’ compensation insurance providers serve riskier industries or small businesses better than others.

 Top Texas Workers’ Compensation Insurance Companies

 The Hartford is a national name when it comes to small business insurance.
-It has a great reputation for managing all claims efficiently and to the satisfaction of all parties.
-It keeps the client and his interests in mind when building policies that have more inclusion for a lower cost.
-The Hartford offers all lines of business insurance, making it convenient for business owners.
+It keeps the client’s interests in mind when building policies that have more inclusion for a lower cost.

 Texas Mutual Insurance